darithepythonman/DuOS/README.md

 THEN I HEAR EVEN LOUDER MISSLES OUTSIDE.
 IRAN IS SENDING MISSLES TORWARDS TEL AVIV.
-ALL WIFI AND INTERNET CONNECTIONS ARE CUT OFF IN IRAN. i heard some of the missles fell mid way to iran....
+ALL WIFI AND INTERNET CONNECTIONS ARE CUT OFF IN IRAN. i almost pissed my pants when i heard some of the missles fell mid way to bombing isreal ik im exagerrating but like its a death situation i can die if they send an atomic bomb
-#THE END